calcom/cal.com/README.md

 ## Envirorment variables

-DATABASE_URL=
+### Required

+DATABASE_URL=DATABASE_URL="postgresql://postgres:@localhost:5450/calendso"

+## Optional

 API_KEY_PREFIX=cal_# This can be changed per envirorment so cal_test_ for staging for example.

-If you're self-hosting under our commercial license, you can use any prefix you want for api keys. either leave the default cal_ (not providing any envirorment variable) or modify it
+> If you're self-hosting under our commercial license, you can use any prefix you want for api keys. either leave the default cal_ (not providing any envirorment variable) or modify it